teamtomo/ttmask/docs/functions/cone.md

 #  Cone

 To view the available options for the cone command, make use of the '--help' provision.
+Note : Hollow cones are not supported currently due to artefacts at the tip of the cone.

 ```shell